 The care home manager has been in the role for three years.
-She is supported by a clinical manager who has been in the position for over three years.
+She is supported by a clinical manager with 10 years aged care experience and has been in the role for the last three and a half years.

 There are quality systems and processes being implemented that are structured to provide appropriate quality care for people who use the service.
-Implementation is supported through the Bupa quality and risk management programme that is individualised to Longwood.
-Quality initiatives are being implemented which provide evidence of improved services for residents.
+Implementation is supported through the Bupa quality and risk management programme that is individualised to Ascot Care Home.
+Quality initiatives are being implemented, which provide evidence of improved services for residents.
 There is an orientation and in-service training programme in place that provides staff with appropriate knowledge and skills to deliver care and support.